-A diagram of the Church Calendar is included at the end of this article.
-A PDF version, with an explanation of each day and season on the back side, can be downloaded here: Calendar of the Church Year.
+A PDF diagram of the Church Calendar, with an explanation of each day and season on the back side, can be downloaded here: Calendar of the Church Year.

 You’re familiar with Christmas and Easter, and you’ve probably heard a few things about Advent and Lent, though perhaps you’ve wondered if we should observe them.
 These are all days or seasons in the liturgical calendar or Calendar of the Church Year, as it is called in the Book of Common Prayer.